 He would make another run at making the 2012 team but would come up short, putting an end to a long run of top tier swimming that included over half a dozen world championship medals.

-Nick started a blog in the year prior to his Olympic Trials run in 2012, frequently posting his thoughts and swim workouts.
-Even though he hasn’t updated it since June of 2012 his workouts are still there for us to try out and enjoy.
+Nick started a blog in the year prior to his Olympic Trials run in 2012, frequently posting his thoughts and swimming workouts.
+Even though he hasn’t updated it since June of 2012, and has since retired, his sprint swim workouts are still there for us to try out and enjoy.

 Done in short course yards, this sprint set is high rest, low yards, and high speed.
-Passive rest between the reps is encouraged.
+Passive rest between the reps is encouraged to help flush metabolic waste and kickstart recovery.
+Even though this set is low yards, it is meant to be done with complete focus and maximum speed with your freestyle stroke.

 5 rounds of—